Documentation Index

 Successful connector configuration with detected provisioning features listed below.

-1. Click Save to finalize the configuration.
+1. Click Save to finalise the configuration.

 NOTE